Are you a woman who wants to get started with calisthenics?

 Knee flexion exercises encompass all quadricep dominant movements such as bodyweight squats, lunges, and step-ups.

-There are so many different variations to choose from and so many ways to progress each exercise.
+There are many different variations to choose from and so many ways to progress each exercise.

-Here are some of the more advanced exercises you can do if you find regular squats and lunges too easy.
+Here are some more advanced exercises for your thighs if you find regular squats and lunges too easy.

 Hip Extension Exercises

-Hip extension exercises work the backside of your legs.
-Specifically, the gluteus muscles, and the hamstrings.
+Hip extension exercises work the backside of your legs—specifically, the glutes and the hamstrings.

-Hip extension exercises are also great for athletic performance as well as spinal health, pelvic alignment, and aesthetics.
+Hip extension exercises are also great for athletic performance and spinal health, pelvic alignment, and aesthetics.

 Here are some of my favorites: